jpdery/moobile-core-doc/Source/ViewController/ViewController.md

 ### addChildViewControllerAfter(viewController, after) {#addChildViewControllerAfter}

-Adds a child view controller to the view controller hierarchy after a given view controller.
-The child view controller's view is added after the given view controller's view.
+Adds the specified view controller to the view controller hierarchy after a specified view controller.
+The specified view controller's view is added after the second view controller's view.

 #### Parameters:

 Name             | Type                                                          | Description
 ---------------- | ------------------------------------------------------------- | -----------
 `viewController` | [Moobile.ViewController](../ViewController/ViewController.md) | The view controller to add to the hierarchy.
-`after`          | [Moobile.ViewController](../ViewController/ViewController.md) | The view controller used as a context to put the child view controller after.
+`after`          | [Moobile.ViewController](../ViewController/ViewController.md) | The view controller used as a context to put the specified view controller after.

 #### Returns: